• Skip to primary navigation

 An overhead image of a jar of green kale pesto with a spoon

-Ready in minutes, this simple Kale and Cashew Pesto is a perfect condiment for when friends drop by.
+Ready in minutes, this simple vegan kale pesto is a perfect condiment when friends drop by.
 Fantastic with raw vegetables, breads or tossed through roast vegetables or pasta.

 Print Pin Rate